mblydenburgh/compact-react/README.md

 start creating a new project by running `compact-react [insert project name]` from a terminal window.

-Currently, the only customization is choosing a Javascript or Typescript configuration.
+Currently, the two customization options -
+1. Choosing a Javascript or Typescript configuration.
+2. Choosing to add GraphQL & Apollo Client dependencies

 This is decided in the terminal after creating an initial project.

-The base `tsconfig.json` used has the following contents:
+If Typescript is used, the base `tsconfig.json` has the following contents:
 ```$xslt
 {
   "compilerOptions": {